MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-nuget.md

 ::: moniker range=">= azure-devops-2019"

+1. Sign in to your Azure DevOps organization `https://dev.azure.com/<Your_Organization>` and then navigate to your project.

-1. From within your project, select **Artifacts**, and then select your feed.
+1. Select **Artifacts**, and then select your feed from the dropdown menu.

 1. Select **Connect to feed**.